|Elliott Sound Products||Gyrator Based Active Filters|

 High resistance values cause greater circuit noise, and if low value resistances are used, the opamps in the circuit may be prematurely overloaded trying to drive the low impedance.
 All resistors should be 1% metal film for lowest noise and greatest stability.
 Capacitance should be kept above 1nF if possible, and larger (within reason) is better.
 Very small capacitors are unduly influenced by stray capacitance of the PCB tracks and even lead lengths, so should be avoided unless there is no choice.
 None of this matters much if you just want to play with the circuits, so use the parts you have available.

-Capacitors should be polyester or Mylar.
+Capacitors should be polyester, polypropylene or Mylar.
 Never use multilayer ceramic caps except for supply bypassing!
 Where low values are needed, use NP0 (aka C0G) ceramic if possible.

-Unless there is absolutely no choice, avoid bipolar (non-polarised) and other electrolytic capacitors completely.
+Unless there is absolutely no choice, avoid electrolytic (including bipolar [non-polarised] types) completely.
 They are not suitable for filters, and may cause audible distortion in some cases.
 Tantalum caps should be avoided altogether!
+There will likely be some applications where an electrolytic capacitor is the only sensible choice, but you must understand the limitations, particularly tolerance and distortion.

 |Type||Q (1kHz)||Tempco (ppm/°C)||Temp (°C)|